-We ask our customers to:
+We think it is reasonable to ask our customers to:

-- Be polite, courteous, non-abusive and nonthreatening at all times - Treat our staff with respect - Come prepared and bring all necessary documentation - Comply with all reasonable requests made by our staff - Refrain from smoking when staff carry out home visits. - Appreciate from time to time we may not be able to help, as some matters may be outwith our control. - Understand that in the event of unacceptable behaviour towards our staff, service levels may be reduced to the person concerned.
+- Be polite, courteous, non-abusive and nonthreatening at all times - Treat our staff with respect - Come prepared and bring all necessary documentation - Comply with all reasonable requests made by our staff - Refrain from smoking when staff carry out home visits. - Appreciate from time to time we may not be able to help, as some matters may be out with our control. - Understand that in the event of unacceptable behaviour towards our staff, service levels may be reduced to the person concerned.